Kamil Majkowski

-Kamil Majkowski (born 4 February 1989, in Maków Mazowiecki) is a Polish football forward.
+Kamil Majkowski (born 4 February 1989) is a Polish professional football manager and former player who played as a forward.
+He is currently in charge of IV liga Masovia club Makowianka Maków Mazowiecki.

-Career

-Club
+Club career

-He spent the first half of 2008-09 on loan at Wisła Płock.
-In the Summer 2009, he was loaned to Znicz Pruszków on a one-year deal.
+He spent the first half of the 2008–09 season on loan at Wisła Płock.
+In the summer 2009, he was loaned to Znicz Pruszków on a one-year deal.

 In February 2011, he was loaned to Pogoń Szczecin on a half-year deal.
 In July 2011, he was loaned to Zawisza Bydgoszcz.

-On 19 January 2017, Majkowski signed one and a half year contract with III liga club Motor Lublin.
+On 19 January 2017, Majkowski signed a one-and-a-half-year contract with III liga club Motor Lublin.

-International
+International career

-He was a part of Poland national under-19 football team.
+He was a part of Poland national under-19 team.